sphinx-labs/sphinx/docs/immutable-variables.md

 ```

 Notice that we assign a value to the constructor argument, `_num`, instead of the variable `myNum`.

+The `constructorArgs` field can only be used for immutable variables.

 ### Why not use the `variables` field in the ChugSplash file to define immutable variables?